Calculator Guide

 - If a button doesn’t respond, inspect the element to confirm it has the expected class (e.g.,

-). - If keyboard input isn’t working, make sure no input field on the page has focus (the page listens globally for
+.calculator-number). - If keyboard input isn’t working, make sure no input field on the page has focus (the page listens globally for

 Implementation Notes